Key Takeaways

 Pabau’s strongest differentiator in a Pabau vs Portrait Care evaluation is the breadth of its operational coverage.
 Rather than serving one segment of the clinic workflow, Pabau handles the full client lifecycle: from online booking and automated deposits through to clinical documentation, invoicing, staff commission tracking, and post-treatment recall.
 For practices where manual handoffs between systems introduce errors – or where team members spend time duplicating data – a unified platform has measurable operational value.

-According to Capterra reviewers, Pabau holds a rating of 4.5 out of 5 based on over 370 verified reviews.
-Positive themes include comprehensive platform coverage, strong booking and appointment management, and customisable consent and intake forms – all directly relevant to aesthetic clinic operations.
+According to Capterra reviewers, Pabau holds a rating of 4.6 out of 5 based on over 600 verified reviews.
+Positive themes include comprehensive platform coverage, strong booking and appointment management, and customizable consent and intake forms – all directly relevant to aesthetic clinic operations.
 The Echo AI documentation tool provides AI-assisted note generation, reducing administrative time per consultation.

 Pabau supports aesthetic, wellness, medical, and multi-specialty practices with a unified system, which means a clinic that diversifies its service menu – from injectable treatments into skin health, IV therapy, or private GP services – can do so without outgrowing its practice management software.